-Once BDE has determined the total working capital and movable equipment expenses for which a Business Applicant may be eligible for the Recovery Grant offered by the SBF Program, BDE will conduct a DOB review and deduct the verified DOB amounts from the Business Applicant's final calculated award.
+Once BDE has determined the total working capital and equipment expenses for which a Business Applicant may be eligible under a Recovery Grant, BDE will conduct a DOB analysis and deduct all verified DOB amounts from the Business Applicant's final award.

-The DOB verification review will be carried out as described, but not limited to the following:
+The DOB analysis consists, but is not limited to the following steps:

-- BDE will collect information on potentially duplicative funding sources from all Business Applicants during the Application phase; - Business Applicants will be required to provide insurance provider contact information, policy coverage information and ID, claims information and amounts received and approved for all potentially duplicative sources; - Business Applicants will be required to authorize BDE to contact all potentially duplicative funding sources on their behalf to verify all funding sources received and/or approved; and - Using information collected from the Business Applicant and the authorization provided to BDE by the Business Applicant, BDE will perform a verification of benefits received and/or approved on all Business Applicants.
-BDE may work directly with Business Applicants to expedite this process.

-BDE will calculate final eligible award amounts for Business Applicants.
+- BDE will collect information on potentially duplicative funding sources from all Business Applicants during the application intake and eligibility review phases; - Business Applicants will be required to provide insurance provider contact information, policy coverage information and ID, claims information and amounts received and approved for all potentially duplicative sources; - Business Applicants will be required to authorize the SBF Program to contact all potentially duplicative financial assistance sources on their behalf to verify all funding available, received and/or approved; and - Using information collected from the Business Applicant and the authorization provided by the Business Applicant, the SBF Program will perform a verification of benefits received and/or approved on all Business Applicants.
+BDE may work directly with Business Applicants to expedite this process. - BDE will calculate final award for eligible Business Applicants.